ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 When a player's health bar has been depleted completely, they can still continue playing, but the score will be considered as failed and will not appear on leaderboards.
 The player can be revived if they reach full health again, unless they use [Sudden Death (SD)](/wiki/Game_modifier/Sudden_Death) or [Perfect (PF)](/wiki/Game_modifier/Perfect).

-In `Team Vs` matches, being in the failed state at the end of the match will make the score not contribute to the team score.
+In `Team VS` matches, being in the failed state at the end of the match will make the score not contribute to the team score.

 #### Results

-Despite there being no [extended results screen](/wiki/Client/Interface#extended-results-screen) below the results screen like when playing solo, scores set during multiplayer matches (with the exception of `Tag Coop` and `Tag Team Vs` matches) will still appear on online leaderboards if they are good enough.
+Despite there being no [extended results screen](/wiki/Client/Interface#extended-results-screen) below the results screen like when playing solo, scores set during multiplayer matches (with the exception of `Tag co-op` and `Tag-team VS` matches) will still appear on online leaderboards if they are good enough.
 The result will not be shown on the local leaderboard.

 #### Saving the replay

-The replay of the score can be exported by pressing `F2`, except in `Tag Coop` and `Tag Team Vs`.
+The replay of the score can be exported by pressing `F2`, except in `Tag co-op` and `Tag-team VS`.

 #### Multiplayer leaderboard

 The leaderboard to the side of the screen shows different live statistics for each player based on the match settings.

-For `Head to Head` and `Team Vs` matches:
+For `Head-to-head` and `Team VS` matches:

 | Win condition | Statistics displayed |
 | :-- | :-- |